microsoft/sample-app-aoai-chatGPT/README.md

 - When you rotate API keys for your AOAI or ACS resource, be sure to update the app settings for each of your deployed apps to use the new key.
 - Pull in changes from `main` frequently to ensure you have the latest bug fixes and improvements, especially when using Azure OpenAI on your data.

+**A note on Azure OpenAI API versions**: The application code in this repo will implement the request and response contracts for the most recent preview API version supported for Azure OpenAI.
+To keep your application up-to-date as the Azure OpenAI API evolves with time, be sure to merge the latest API version update into your own application code and redeploy using the methods described in this document.

 ## Environment variables

 Note: settings starting with `AZURE_SEARCH` are only needed when using Azure OpenAI on your data with Azure AI Search.
 If not connecting to your data, you only need to specify `AZURE_OPENAI` settings.